Hellmakima/instagram/devdocs/build_principles.md

 ## Building Sequence

+## Workflow

+1. **Get requirements**

+- clearly define what is the current target.

+2. **DB Design**

-- Routes (what are the apps requirements)
+- If new collections are needed, design them and create the necessary indexes.
-- DB Schema plan
-- Models
-  - Consider each field and make classes for each individual create, update, operation.
-- Repositories
-- Routes
-  - What will the FE request
-    - Optimal requests that are reusable or bundled together.
-- Models and Schemas
-- Repositories and Services
-  - How to handle requests with minimal DB operations

-## Coding sequence

-- Repositories and Models as required
+3. **Model Design**

+- If new models are needed, design them.

+4. **Repositories**

 - Repositories use db_logger to log all db operations
 - Repositories take in Models and return Models.
 Models can be skipped for single return-type e.g., get_user_by_id -> input: str

-- Router and schemas as required
+5. **Schema Design**

+- Define new schemas for new requests and responses.

+6. **API Design**

-  - Router takes in request body in defined Schema, validates request,
-  - calls service with respective repository,
-  - returns response in defined Schema.
+- Router takes in request body in defined Schema, calls validation checks, calls respective service with the Schemas and repositories, returns response in defined Schema.
 - Any error is handled by the services or validators.

-- Services
-  - The heart of the application
+6. **Security Analysis**

+- Identify potential vulnerabilities and weaknesses.

+7. **Service Design**

 - Business logic for the API endpoints
 - Handles all sorts of external calls and errors.
-  - Takes in a Schema and Repository and returns a Schema or a processed Model.
+- Takes in a Schema and Repository and returns a Schema, a processed Model or HTTPException.

+8. **Testing**

+- Write unit and integration tests for each new implementation.

+9. **Documentation**

 ## Authentication